 (When We Open our Eyes What a Difference We Make is complete essay.)

-Yes, I wanted to despise the murderer of an innocent six-year-old.
-Except once I got a glimpse of his childhood, I wanted to despise the stepfather and the mother who didn’t protect Zachary.
+Yes, I wanted to hate the murderer of an innocent six-year-old.
+Except once I got a glimpse of his childhood, I wanted justice for him and accountability to the stepfather and the mother who didn’t protect Zachary.
 With more thought I began considering them as humans who upon closer inspection were also lives broken to such a point they no longer lived, only died daily with destructive distractions.

 So it was I had an epiphany one morning while sitting in church.
 I believe it was planted by Pam’s statement about my being able to take a life to protect my family’s life.
 To fully honor a life first developing within the mother’s womb, we must follow through to protect the ones born into the worst of dysfunctional homes.
 How do we miss understanding the traumatic events of adult lives and what formed them?